PennLINC/multiscale/scripts/analyses/Network-level-age.md

 }

+# Next, to derive the statistical significance of observed age effects, we need to test if the two models (one with an age term, one without) are significantly different.
+We use an ANOVA for this procedure.
+These p-values will eventually be FDR-corrected.

-# same thing but returning chisq test sig. output for FDR correction instead of hard difference
+# chisq test sig. output
 DeltaPEstVec<-function(x){

   # relevant df